Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Literature Review

-In volatility forecast, the power of the GNN models is further explored by \citet{Son2023} through leveraging a spatial-temporal GNN model, Diffusion Convolutional Recurrent Neural Network (DCRNN), proposed by \citet{Li2018}.
-This model is originally designed to address the challenges in traffic forecasting by integrating spatial and temporal dependencies.
-The DCRNN model uses diffusion convolution to model spatial dependencies as a diffusion process on a directed graph and employs Gated Recurrent Units (GRU) as a variant of typical recurrent neural networks (RNNs) to capture temporal dynamics of traffic flow.
+A spatial-temporal GNN model, DCRNN, proposed by \citet{Li2018} is leveraged to enhance the RV forecasting accuracy \citep{Son2023}.
+This model is originally designed to address the challenges in traffic forecasting by integrating cross-sectional and temporal dependencies.
+The DCRNN model uses diffusion convolution to model cross-sectional dependencies as a diffusion process on a directed graph and employs Gated Recurrent Units (GRUs) as a variant of typical recurrent neural networks (RNNs) to capture temporal dynamics of traffic flow.
 The model also applies the encoder-decoder architecture for improved long-term forecasting.
-This model is applied to RV forecast on eight different stock markets and achieves satisfactory results compared to the HAR-RV family models in all the short-term, mid-term and long-term forecasting tasks \citep{Son2023}.
-In the RV forecast application, the model is denoted as the STG-Spillover model.
-Similar to the GNNHAR model, the volatility relational graph is constructed before the STG-Spillover model is trained.
-The volatility spillover effect is captured through the Diebold \& Yilmaz (DY) framework proposed by \citet{Diebold2012}.
-Compared to the GLASSO method or other methods such as using the Pearson correlation coefficients, the DY framework is more suitable for the RV data and can better capture the asymmetry in the volatility spillover effect.
-The details of the DY framework and the DCRNN model are discussed in later sections.
+This model is applied to RV forecasting on 8 different stock markets and achieves satisfactory results compared to the linear HAR models \citep{Son2023}.
+Similar to the GNN-HAR model, the volatility relational graph is constructed before the training stage.
+The volatility spillover effect is captured by the volatility spillover index under the Diebold \& Yilmaz (DY) framework proposed by \citet{Diebold2012}.
+Thus, in the RV forecasting scenario, the model is referred to as the STG-Spillover model \citep{Son2023}.
+The details of the DY framework and the DCRNN model are discussed in later sections, because these components are also applied in the proposed model of this research.